ncclabsustech/Chinese_reading_task_eeg_processing/README.md

 ### EEG Recording: EGI Geodesic EEG 400 series

 During the experiment, The EEG (electroencephalography) data were collected by a `128-channel` EEG system with Geodesic Sensor Net (EGI Inc., Eugene, OR, USA, [Geodesic EEG System 400 series (egi.com)](https://www.egi.com/clinical-division/clinical-division-clinical-products/ges-400-series)).
-The montage system of this device is `GSN-HydroCel-128`.We recorded the data at a sampling rate of 1000 Hz with **a 0.01–30 Hz band-pass ﬁlter**.
+The montage system of this device is `GSN-HydroCel-128`.We recorded the data at a sampling rate of 1000 Hz.

 ![](image/egi_montage.png)